 Get the Help of an Exterminator

 As a precaution, most outdoor venues will have exterminators come out once a month to spray for bugs, points out Allongo.
 Find out how long of a gap there will be between the last one and your wedding date.
 "If it's three to four weeks, be warned that the bugs may be a little worse," she notes.
 "See if your venue would be willing to move up the spray date."
 Hey, it's always worth a shot!
-If you're getting hitched in your parent's backyard or other non-traditional location, she advises paying for an exterminator to come and spray three to four days prior to your date.
+If you're getting hitched in your parent's backyard or other non-traditional location, she advises paying for an exterminator to come and spray three to four days prior to the big day.

 Rent Some Fans

 Cool off your guests and get rid of flies, as well!
-Fans are particularly important to have around your buffet table and any other food, like your cake, that's outside, cautions Allongo.
+Fans are particularly important to have around a buffet table and any other food, like your cake, that's outside, cautions Allongo.
 The bugs will literally be blown away.

 Try Citronella Candles